GrinLens/Zemax-Spherical-GRIN/README.md

 Look above, beneath the words "Zemax / Optical Studio Model for Spherical GRIN Lens"

-at the line which says "commits, branch, release(s), contributor"
+at the line which says "commits, branch, release(s), contributor."

-click on either release or releases.
+Click on either release or releases.

 Leads to download links.